-As we age, excess skin can cause the breasts to appear to droop.
+Breasts can naturally droop as a result of ageing as the skin begins to sag.
 Breast implant removal surgery will not fix this problem.
-If you are experiencing this you may wish to consider having a breast uplift to reshape your breasts
+If patients are experiencing this they may wish to consider having a breast uplift to reshape the breasts

 Breast implant removal surgery will not treat any issues in the nipple-areola complex.
-If you are looking to alter the size or shape of your nipples or areola, your Medbelle surgeon may suggest a nipple reduction or nipple correction surgery instead.
+If patients are looking to alter the size or shape of the nipples or areola, the surgeon may suggest a nipple reduction or nipple correction surgery instead.

 Yes, this procedure may be done in combination with other surgical procedures, including capsulectomy and mastopexy, also known as a breast uplift.
 It can also be a part of a series of personalised procedures called a Mummy Makeover.

-It is important that you ask your surgeon any and all questions you have about your breast implant removal procedure.
+It is important that patients ask their surgeon any and all questions they have about the breast implant removal procedure.
 Common breast implant removal FAQs include the following: